ame-mi/52_Slang/README.md

-# 52_Slang
+# Tetris_MediaPipe
-A computer vision project that helps to detect the most popular gestures of Russian teenage slang.
+A program that will help you to play tetris without touching your computer.